-G 12 Burner Displays when Relay 1 and / or Relay 2 is turned on. \triangle Warning Displays when an error exists or when a limit has been reached.
-1 2 Pump Displays when the primary or boiler pump is operating.
+G® Burner Displays when Relay 1 is turned on. Â Warning Displays when an error exists or when a limit has been reached. () 12 Pump Displays when the primary or boiler pump is operating.
 Lock / Unlock Displays when the Advanced / Installer DIP switch is set to Installer.
-DHW DHW Displays when the DHW pump is on. °F °C min hr % °F, °C, min, hr, % Units of measurement.
-BST Boost Displays when the control is in boost after setback. • Pointer Displays the control operation as indicated by the text. осс Occupied Schedule Displays when the control is in occupied mode.
-MoTuWeThFrSaSu AMPM Day of Week Displays the day of the week and indicates morning or afternoon.
-UNOCC UnOccupied Schedule Displays when the control is in unoccupied mode.
-7 Modulating Output Scale Displays the total modulation output level of the boiler.
+DHW DHW Displays when the DHW pump is on. °F °C min hr % ° F, °C, min, hr, % Units of measurement. occ Occupied Schedule Displays when the control is in occupied mode. ► Pointer Displays the control operation as indicated by the text.
+UNOCC UnOccupied Schedule Displays when the control is in unoccupied mode. Ţ Modulating Output Scale Displays the total modulation output level of the boiler.